China’s diesel exports recover but not enough to reverse global shortage: Kemp

 The government’s industrial strategy is focused on increasing exports of high-value technology products while minimising exports of energy-intensive items that have little domestic value added.

-Since refining is very energy intensive and a significant source of carbon dioxide emissions, the government has discouraged export of basic transport fuels to reduce domestic energy use and meet emissions targets.
+Since refining is very energy intensive and a significant source of carbon dioxide emissions, the government has discouraged exports of basic transport fuels to reduce domestic energy use and meet emissions targets.

 The quota system also prioritises domestic consumers and businesses, ensuring supplies and inventories remain comfortable and helping hold down prices.